 Foster Elementary School is a public elementary school in San Diego.
-The principal of Foster Elementary School is David Downey and can be contacted at email@example.com.
-412 children attend Foster Elementary School and identify mostly as Multiracial, Filipino, and Hispanic.
+The principal of Foster Elementary School is David Downey, who can be contacted at firstname.lastname@example.org.
+412 students attend Foster Elementary School and identify primarily as Multiracial, Filipino, and Hispanic.
 21% of the Foster Elementary School students have "limited English proficiency."
 67% of the 412 students here have subsidized lunches.
-The ratio of students to teachers at Foster Elementary School is 16:1.
+The student to teacher ratio at Foster Elementary School is 16:1.
 Marvin Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Theater drama

 |Students eligible for free or reduced-price lunch program||67%||63%|